apmoore1/tdsa-paper-details/README.md

 # TDSA Paper Details

-The papers defined in the [TSV file](./tdsa_paper_details.tsv) are for those for the task of Target Dependent Sentiment Analysis (TDSA), also known as Apsect Based Sentiment Analysis (ABSA).
+The papers defined in the [TSV file](./tdsa_paper_details.tsv) (TSV file named tdsa_paper_details.tsv) are for those for the task of Target Dependent Sentiment Analysis (TDSA), also known as Apsect Based Sentiment Analysis (ABSA).
 TDSA is the task of predicting the sentiment of a target with respect to the text it is within, whereby the target is always in the text and never latent.
 An example of a TDSA sample is shown below:

 Bob said that "**Github** is a great platform for releasing code and is much better than **GitLab**.